robcarver17/skipperman/docs/main-menu.md

 # Skipperman navigation

-Never use the 'Back' button on your browser.
-Instead use the relevant buttons on the navigation bar:
+**Never use the 'Back' button on your browser** Instead, use the relevant buttons on the navigation bar:

 - Main menu - return to the main menu.
 Only available in the first 'level' of a menu option.
 - Back - return to the previous page.
 Only available on pages when no editing can be done.
 - Cancel - return to the previous page without saving any of the most recent changes made.

 The way that edits are made and saved can be slightly confusing.
-Where you have to type something, or enter a value in a dropdown menu, then clicking any button apart from cancel will save the edits (there is usually a specific save button, but any button will do).
-Where edits are made using buttons, then they are saved immediately.
-There is no 'undo'.
+Where you have to type something, or enter a value in a dropdown menu, then you will need to click a save button or the changes won't be saved.
+But where edits are made using buttons, then they are saved immediately (and any text entry or dropdown changes will be ignored).
+There is no 'undo' and subsequently pressing 'cancel' won't undo the edit.
+For simplicity, get in the habit of pressing save after typing or selecting anything.

 Certain buttons have keyboard shortcuts, shown with eg [Alt-c] after the button.
 For example, back is always [Alt-b], save [Alt-s] and so on: